Application

 - Project Advisor Selection

-- Meet any program specific competencies as defined by track
+- Meet any program-specific competencies as defined by the track

 Minimum Grade Requirements